Why we paid this first-time author a six-figure advance for “Free Range Kids”

 Meanwhile I was preparing for one of my regular acquisition trips to NYC to prowl for hot new projects.
 Being on the west coast is a mixed blessing for an editor, so I make a point of getting in front of quite a few agents two or three times a year and see what they have.

-I wrote Molly Glick, a young literary agent I knew a little, to set up an appointment.
+I wrote Mollie Glick, a young literary agent I knew a little, to set up an appointment.
 She had just moved from the Jean Naggar agency to a more senior position at Foundry, and said, guess what, she had a great proposal that she was just this minute going out with a proposal for a book by Lenore Skenazy, the “World’s Worst Mom,” she was proud to say, called Free Range Kids.

 Laugh-out-loud book proposal

 I had heard of the story, and the next day got an email with a 50-page proposal attached that was the smartest, best-written, laugh-out-loud book proposal I had read in years.
-Molly said there were a lot of other publishers interested, that she already had a “six-figure” offer and she was going to close this up fast.
+Mollie said there were a lot of other publishers interested, that she already had a “six-figure” offer and she was going to close this up fast.
 I’d better get in the race with a very big number, she warned me, or I’d be left far behind.

 At this point it was a Wednesday afternoon in our San Francisco offices, and the end of day in NYC.
 My heart beat accelerated, a small vein in my temple began to pulse, and the situation escalated immediately to code red, taking control of my life.
 I stopped doing anything else, made some urgent calls to my immediate team, and emailed the proposal to my boss the publisher, his boss the President, and our team marketing manager, sales director, publicity guy, and many others, including big sales honchos and national account reps at our parent company John Wiley & Son’s corporate offices in Hoboken.